Let’s talk about chewing gum sneakers

 A sneaky Carbon footprint

 The carbon footprint of the shoe and sneaker industry is horrendous.
 20 billion pairs of shoes are manufactured every year and with that production comes the leakage of chemicals, fossil fuels and toxins.
 Adidas recently partnered with a company called Parley to do its part for the environment by making shoes from ocean plastic waste.
 Nike has a re-use a shoe program where they grind up the old sneakers to be used in tracks and tennis courts etc. However, there aren’t enough of these stories doing the rounds.
-At least that’s what I thought until I stumbled upon this nifty little Dutch company that’s using old chewing gum to make their sneakers!
-Those Dutch, they sure are a strange bunch; they’re iffy on online casino gaming even though it lowers one’s carbon footprint yet they want to brag about recycled chewing gum shoes.
-Horses for courses I guess.
+At least that’s what I thought until I stumbled upon a nifty little company that’s using old chewing gum to make their sneakers!
+Recycled chewing gum shoes lowers one’s carbon footprint.
+Fans of chewing gum shoes and other environmentalist might also like to play online casino games instead of going to a landbased casino.

 Sneakers made with chewing gum!